 - Preheat the oven to 425 degrees F.

-- Brush the bell peppers with 1 tbsp of olive oil, and place in a lightly oiled oven-safe pan or cast-iron skillet.
+- Brush the bell peppers with 1 tablespoon of olive oil, and place in a lightly oiled oven-safe pan or cast-iron skillet.
 Roast the peppers in the 425 degrees F heated oven for 30 minutes or so, turning them over once or twice.

 - Remove from the oven and place the peppers in a bowl.
 Cover with plastic wrap for a few minutes.
 This traps the steam from the roasted peppers, making them easy to peel.
 When cool enough to handle, simply peel the peppers, remove the seeds and slice the peppers into small strips.